Let us take you on a journey to the real Madeira -the Atlantic island of outstanding natural beauty.

 Getting around Madeira

-Visas are not needed by UK or EU passport holders.
-You should check with your nearest Portuguese consulate if you have a passport other than these.
-Check your passport is valid until after your planned return date and it is recommended that you take a copy of your travel insurance policy for consultation in case of emergency.
+Visas are not required by UK or EU passport holders.
+Check your passport is valid until after your planned return date and we recommend travelling with a copy of your travel insurance policy in case of an emergency.

 ATMs are common in most larger towns, and credit and debit cards are accepted in most restaurants and shops.
 You'll need a supply of Euros to spend in the small villages and cafe bars.